Michele Kang: OL Groupe/Eagle Football Group

-The Eagle Football Group (as OL Groupe) was established in 1999 to manage Olympique Lyonnais and the club's assets.
+The OL Groupe was established in 1999 to manage Olympique Lyonnais and the club's assets.
 Textor acquired the majority ownership in 2022 and the company became a subsidiary of Eagle Football Holdings.
 By 2023, the OL Groupe's management of the club was critically penurious that the Direction Nationale du Contrôle de Gestion (DNCG, the French authority for monitoring the finances of French football clubs) issued a warning, if the company could not provide an additional €60 ($70) million to the club, it could face sanction.

 Textor became chairperson of the OL Groupe in May 2023, and his major task was resolving the club's financial problems.
 One solution was to sell LDLC arena, a multi-purpose indoor stadium, either as full or 40 percent purchase, and its women's football teams.
 The company had Olympique Lyonnais Féminin, affiliated with the Lyon men's team, and Seattle Reign FC (then called OL Reign) that competed in the US National Women's Soccer League (NWSL).
 It was an opportunity for Kang to acquire the teams, but could not go for OL Reign since she already had Washington Sprit, which also competes in NWSL.
 It is general rule, but sometimes controversial system, in football that different teams owned by a single entity should not play in the same competition.
 On 12 April 2023, Kang announced a plan to get a majority ownership for Olympique Lyonnais Féminin, she would get 52 percent of the total share and the remaining retained by OL Groupe.
 On 8 September 2023, OL Groupe announced the induction of Kang to its board of directors following the exit of Durcesio Mello.
 By 2025, Kang became the third largest investor in the Eagle Football Group.